Bashir Yusuf Ibrahim: Political career

-Nonetheless, in 2010 Bashir was called, once again, to help manage the presidential campaign of former Vice President Atiku Abubakar, who contested for the PDP ticket against the incumbent president, Goodluck Jonathan.
+Nonetheless, in 2010 Bashir was called, once again, to help manage the Presidential Campaign of former Vice President Atiku Abubakar, who contested for the PDP ticket against the incumbent president, Goodluck Jonathan.
 Bashir served as Deputy Director General of the campaign in charge of Operations.
 It was the most competitive contest the party had witnessed up to that time, with the incumbent reportedly coming to the primaries with two prepared texts - one for victory, another for defeat.
 In the end, the incumbent won the presidential primary and went on to win the general elections as well.
 After the general elections, Bashir decided to call it quits with politics and went on to register a free zone company in Dubai, United Arab Emirates.

-By June 2012 it was becoming obvious Nigeria was beginning to face one of its most trying times in the hands of the elected President, with the country deeply polarized between North and South, Muslims and Christians and a raging insurgency in the North East which had led to the loss of thousands of lives.
-Bashir decided to return to Nigeria's turbulent political terrain in a bid to help reverse his country's drift to perdition and anarchy.
-In this regard he, along with other political associates began the move to rebuild the defunct Peoples Democratic Movement and pull it out of the ruling PDP and create a strong alternative opposition with a view to dislodging the PDP from power in 2015 or beyond.
+By June 2012 it was becoming obvious Nigeria was beginning to face one of its most trying times under the leadership of President Goodluck Jonathan, with the country deeply polarized between North and South, Muslims and Christians and a raging insurgency in the North East and a runaway insurgency, which claimed thousand of lives.
+Bashir decided to return to Nigeria's turbulent political terrain in a bid to help reverse his country's drift towards anarchy.
+In this regard he, along with other political associates began the move to rebuild the defunct Peoples Democratic Movement and pull it out of the ruling PDP to create a strong alternative opposition with a view to removing the PDP from power in 2015 or beyond.
 However, upon registration of the PDM as a political party, some of his comrades and colleagues backed out after they allegedly struck a deal with the ruling party and accused him and others of unilateral action and disloyalty to the PDP.
 Despite this, Bashir and other members proceeded.

-The Peoples Democratic Movement (PDM), which Bashir led as the National Chairman, is especially youth-inclined.
-Bashir has stated on several platforms that for the PDM to be different, it needs to be reengineered, redefined by a new vision for Nigeria and driven by the youth.
-The PDM has, so far, succeeded in catching the imagination of the Nigerian youth, becoming the first political party in Africa to introduce online membership registration, attracting over 3 million members within the first few months.
+The Peoples Democratic Movement (PDM), which Bashir led as the National Chairman, was especially youth-inclined.
+Bashir has stated on several platforms that for the PDM to be different, it needed to be re-engineered, redefined by a new vision for Nigeria and driven by the youth.
+The PDM succeeded in catching the imagination of the Nigerian youth, becoming the first political party in Africa to introduce online membership registration, attracting over 3 million members within a few months.
 It also made history as the first Nigerian political party to advocate for voting rights for Nigerians abroad.